 Would you expect to be given refuge in that country?
-Welcomed and cared for as someone who had survived despite the odds?
-I am ashamed at the UK's inability to process that idea.
+Welcomed and cared for as someone who'd survived despite the odds?
+I'm ashamed at the UK's inability to process that idea.
 Only the tiniest percentage of the World's refugees try to get to England.
-The UNHCR say there are 65.3 million displaced people, but the jungle only "housed" 10,000 at its fullest.
+The UNHCR say there are 65.3 million displaced people, but the Jungle only "housed" 10,000 at its fullest.
 Why is our government making it so difficult for us to do our part?

-I have left Calais with more questions than answers and I think that probably applies to almost everyone who lived or worked in "The Jungle".
+I have left Calais with more questions than answers, and I think that probably applies to almost everyone who lived or worked in that camp.
 Figuring out the various World governments' plans for them all is like trying to do a puzzle without the picture to refer to.

-Some nights I just dream of cardboard boxes, stacking them on shelves and complaining that people haven't labelled them properly or they aren't stuffed full; occasionally I am chased by laughing CRS in riot gear.
-Another dream keeps recurring- I am visiting people's houses to see what they need and finding that instead of people from Sudan or Afghanistan my volunteer friends live there.
-Without the language barrier I have to explain in great detail why they aren't worthy of new shoes or a waterproof coat in their size.
+Some nights I just dream of cardboard boxes, stacking them on shelves and complaining that people haven't labelled them properly, or that they aren't stuffed full; occasionally I'm chased by laughing CRS in riot gear.
+Another dream keeps recurring - I am visiting people's houses to see what they need, and finding that instead of people from Sudan or Afghanistan, my volunteer friends live there.
+Without the language barrier, I have to explain in great detail why they aren't worthy of new shoes or a waterproof coat in their size.
 They don't understand.
-I think this is a backlash from compassion fatigue- in order to mentally manage the situation, my face had been making the right expressions and I'd been forming understanding noises, but by the end I'd stopped feeling bad about saying "no" to people.
+I think this is a backlash from compassion fatigue - in order to mentally manage the situation, my face had been making the right expressions and I'd been forming understanding noises, but by the end I'd stopped feeling bad about saying "no" to people.
 I remember in flashes the faces of those brushed aside as I scuttled past them, trying to work quickly for a greater good.
 They deserved more attention, but I couldn't fill that role.

 Previous posts from Calais/Dunkirk.

 - The Jungle is finished, but we haven't quite...

 - "Building" in the new Dunkirk refugee camp, France.